Helping Kids Cope When Mom Has Cancer - Baby Chick

 Show them how they can help.

-Your child may feel guilty they can’t help you recover faster or better.
-Show them how they can help you through helping around the house or making you something nice such as a handmade card.
+Your child may feel guilty that they can’t help you recover faster or better.
+Show them how they can help you by helping around the house or making you something nice, such as a handmade card.
 Let your child know how much you value what they’re doing for you.

 Patience and understanding are key.

-It may be hard to be a shoulder to lean on for your child as you’re going through your treatment, but having support and trust from you will be invaluable to your child.
+It may be hard to be a shoulder to lean on for your child as you’re going through treatment, but having your support and trust will be invaluable to your child.
 If your child is having difficulty coping, offer to find them a child psychiatrist they can confide in.

 I developed PTSD (post-traumatic stress disorder) and body dysmorphia after my treatment.
 Going to counseling helped me through the emotional scars and trauma.
 Professional psychiatry can help your child talk and work through the complex emotions they’re experiencing.